NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 NotebookLM vs ChatGPT

 Both competitors store your data on their own servers.
 Elephas keeps everything on your Mac.
-NotebookLM uses only Gemini.
-ChatGPT uses only GPT-5.2.
-Elephas lets you choose (local AI for full privacy, or connect your own API keys to ChatGPT, Claude, Gemini, Grok, or Perplexity).
+NotebookLM uses only Gemini 3.
+ChatGPT uses only ChatGPT 5.5.
+Elephas lets you choose, with local AI for full privacy, or connect your own API keys to ChatGPT, Claude, Gemini, Grok, or Perplexity (sensitive details redacted before sending).

 • NotebookLM free plan allows 50 sources per notebook.
 ChatGPT free gives about 10 messages every 5 hours.
 Elephas has no source or message cap.